ghiscoding/angular-markdown-editor/readme.md

 npm install angular-markdown-editor
 ```
 ##### [NuGet](https://www.nuget.org/packages/Angular-Markdown-Editor/)
-_Some of the dependencies were added by hand to this package (because they don't all exist on NuGet).
-For those, you could get latest version and install them yourself as well._
+_Some of the dependencies were added manually to this package (because they don't all exist on NuGet).
+For these packages, you could get them through Github and add them manually yourself or just use the one included with this package._
 ```bash
 PM> Install-Package Angular-Markdown-Editor
 ```

 ### Include Styles &amp; Scripts
-_NOTE: Unfortunately, the "highlight.js" npm module doesn't seem to have proper bundles, so it's easier for us get the minified CSS and JS files directly from CDN where they are bundled correctly.
-As for the highlight style, if you want to use another style, then you can replace the "...xxx.min.css" by the name you want to use, for example if we want to use "github", that would be "highlight.js/.../github.min.css"_
+_NOTE: Unfortunately, the "highlight.js" npm module doesn't seem to have proper bundles, so it's easier for us to get the minified CSS, JS files directly from CDN where they are bundled correctly.
+As for the highlight styles, if you want to use another style, then you can replace the "...xxx.min.css" by the name you want to use, for example if we want to use "github", we would get "highlight.js/.../github.min.css"_
 ```html
 <!-- CSS Stylesheet -->
 <link rel="stylesheet" href="../node_modules/bootstrap/dist/css/bootstrap.min.css">